AP Exclusive: Undercover spy exposed in NYC was 1 of many

 He has refused to answer any questions since.

-When an AP reporter rang the door at his penthouse in Tel Aviv suburb of Ramat Hasharon a week ago, a woman who identified herself as his wife said he wasn't home.
+When an AP reporter rang the door at his penthouse in Ramat Hasharon a week ago, a woman who identified herself as his wife said he wasn't home.
 When the reporter followed up with a phone call to Almog-Assouline, he said: "I have no interest in speaking to you."

 Online: